-The British watchmakers Arnold & Son have just released a new, interesting timepiece that sports a complication you will rarely see in timekeepers from major watch manufacturers.
-As one can gather from its name, the new sporty Arnold & Son True Beat 88 (Ref.
-1TBAP.B01A.C113A) hand-wound watch features a “dead beat” small seconds hand that makes precisely 60 jumps per minute.
+The British watchmakers Arnold & Son have just released a new interesting timepiece that sports a complication you will rarely see in timekeepers from major watch manufacturers.
+As one can gather from its name, the sporty hand-wound Arnold & Son True Beat 88 (Ref.
+1TBAP.B01A.C113A) features a “dead beat” small seconds hand that makes precisely 60 jumps per minute.

 The “true beat” complication comes courtesy of the new A&S5003 hand-wound movement.
 Developed exclusively for the British brand, the movement was probably assembled by their long-standing partner and outstanding complications specialist Manufacture La Joux-Perret, which is based in La Chaux-de-Fonds, Switzerland.